Boulevard Henri-Bourassa: A sustainable mobility corridor

 Where?

-On Boulevard Henri-Bourassa, between Rue Lajeunesse and Avenue des Récollets
+On Boulevard Henri-Bourassa, between Rue Lajeunesse and Rue De Saint-Firmin

 What?

-- Replacement of lead water connections and certain catch basins
+- Replacement of lead water service lines and some sumps

-- Reconstruction of the access chamber of the Commission des services électriques de Montréal
+- Rebuilding the Commission des services électriques de Montréal’s electrical access manholes

-- One-way bike paths on both sides of the boulevard
+- Unidirectional bike paths on each side of the boulevard

-- Dedicated bus 24/7 bus lanes in both directions
+- 24/7 reserved bus lanes in both directions

-- A buffer area between the bike path and the reserved bus lane with markings, bollards and concrete low walls
+- A buffer zone between the bike lane and the bus lane with markings, bollards and concrete guards

-- Universally accessible bus platforms and drop-off areas for people with reduced mobility
+- Universally accessible bus platforms and docks for people with reduced mobility

-- Traffic lights for bikers and priority traffic lights for buses
+- Lights for cyclists and priority lights for buses

-- Installation of electric BIXI stations and furniture et de mobilier (bus shelters, bike racks, benches, etc.)
+- Installation of electrical BIXI stations and furniture (bus shelters, bike racks, benches, etc.)

-In 2025, work on water and sewer conduits will be carried out on Rue Lajeunesse and Avenue des Récollets, while EBN and BRT lanes will be configured between Rue Saint-Firmin and Avenue des Récollets.
-In 2026, more than twenty access chambers to the electrical network will be rebuilt and the sustainable mobility corridor will be completed between Rue Lajeunesse and Rue Saint-Firmin.
+In 2025, water and sewer main works were carried out between Rue Lajeunesse and Avenue des Récollets, while the EBN and RTB lanes were built between Rue De Saint-Firmin and Avenue des Récollets.
+In 2026, several electrical access manholes will be rebuilt and the sustainable mobility corridor will be completed between Rue Lajeunesse and Rue De Saint-Firmin.

 Why?

-- To offer a faster, more frequent and reliable bus service
+- Offer fast, frequent and reliable bus service

-- To ensure improved connections with the various public and active transportation networks: metro, EBN, REM, etc.
+- Offer better connectivity with public and active transportation networks such as the metro, EBN, REM, etc.

-- To improve the safety and experience of residents and users of the boulevard, including vulnerable persons
+- Improve the safety and experience of people who live on or travel along the boulevard, including those who are more vulnerable

-- To facilitate travels for users with reduced mobility by configuring drop-off zones and bus platforms that are adapted to their needs, as well as bike paths where these users can travel with their motorized equipment (motorized scooters, wheelchairs, etc.)
+- Facilitate travel for people with reduced mobility thanks to docks and bus platforms that are adapted to their needs and bike paths where they can travel using their motorized equipment (scooters, wheelchairs, etc.)

-- To diversify mobility options and facilitate the transition from cars to more environmentally friendly means of transportation
+- Diversify travel options and facilitate the transition from cars to more environmentally friendly methods of transportation

-- To facilitate access to various parks, stores, daycares, schools and recreation centres for all users of the boulevard
+- Facilitate access to several parks, shops, daycare centres, schools and recreational centres for all users of the boulevard

-- To enhance the reliability of sewer and electrical systems
+- Improve the reliability of sewer and electrical systems

 The project in pictures

-Discover the pictures of work carried out in 2024 on Boulevard Henri-Bourassa, between Avenue Marcelin-Wilson and Rue Lajeunesse.
+See photos of construction work completed in 2024 on Boulevard Henri-Bourassa between Avenue Marcelin-Wilson and Rue Lajeunesse.

 Several changes are expected on Boulevard Henri-Bourassa upon completion of the construction work: